 For centuries, Kansai has been the cultural heartland of Japan.

 Most people will come to Kanto for Tokyo but the region has other talents that are well worth setting aside some time to explore.

 Kyushu is one of Japan’s four main islands and by far it’s most underrated.

-Shikoku, the smallest of Japan's four islands, is a hidden gem of history and spirituality.
+Shikoku, the smallest of Japan's five main islands, is a hidden gem of history and spirituality.

 Japan's most poetic landscape.